-17 Directive 2002/02 of the European Parliament and the Council on the authorisation of electronic communications networks and services
+&lt;sup>17 Directive 2002/02 of the European Parliament and the Council on the authorisation of electronic communications networks and services

-[&]quot;Least onerous authorisation system possible should be used to allow the provision of electronic communications networks and services in order to stimulate the development of new electronic communications services and pan-European communications networks and services and to allow service providers and consumers to benefit from the economies of scale of the single market"

-18 Official Journal L81 / 55, 21 March 2012
+&quot;Least onerous authorisation system possible should be used to allow the provision of electronic communications networks and services in order to stimulate the development of new electronic communications services and pan-European communications networks and services and to allow service providers and consumers to benefit from the economies of scale of the single market" Official Journal L81 / 55, 21 March 2012 likely to use it most effectively and efficiently.
+It may, however, be more difficult to give weight to other policy objectives as selection criteria.

-19 Ibid - see Article 2(a)
+&lt;sup>19 Ibid - see Article 2(a)

-20 Various award mechanisms are described in further detail in the Joint BEREC - RSPG Working Group on Report on Competition Issues; Report on exploring the economic and social value of radio spectrum for certain electronic communications services with respect to the frequency assignment procedures.
+&lt;sup>20 Various award mechanisms are described in further detail in the Joint BEREC - RSPG Working Group on Report on Competition Issues; Report on exploring the economic and social value of radio spectrum for certain electronic communications services with respect to the frequency assignment procedures.
 RSPG12-410 (rev2).